 The aircraft is equipped with self-sealing, foam-filled fuel tanks with a total fuel capacity of 3,600l.
 The range of the aircraft can be extended by the provision of four PTB-1500 external fuel tanks, which are carried on the underwing pylons.

 The Su-25 can climb at the rate of 58m/s.
 The maximum speed of the aircraft is 950km/h.
 The combat radius and ferry range of the aircraft are 375km and 7,500km respectively.
-The normal range of the Su-25 is 750km.
-The service ceiling is 7,000m.
+The normal range of the Su-25 is 750km, while its service ceiling is 7,000m.